-When Prince Alexander married Princess Alice of Albany in 1904, the Stomacher was frequently worn by the later Princess Alice, Countess of Athlone, often with the Teck Ears of Wheat Tiara, at a variety of events including the Coronation of King George V in 1911the Belgian State Visit to the Britain in 1922, and the Coronation of King George VI in 1937.
+After Prince Alexander married Princess Alice of Albany in 1904, the Stomacher was frequently worn by the later Princess Alice, later the Countess of Athlone, often with the Teck Ears of Wheat Tiara, at a variety of events including the Coronation of King George V in 1911the Belgian State Visit to the Britain in 1922, and the Coronation of King George VI in 1937.

 As fashions changed, Princess Alice continued to wear the Duchess of Teck’s Stomacher without the sapphire clusters, which she wore as earrings and brooches, often paired with her Diamond Palmette Tiara, like at the Coronation of the Queen in 1953.
 The Stomacher has not been seen since Princess Alice’s death in 1981, but since it hasn’t been publicly sold like some of her other jewels, it probably still belongs to the family, along with the Ears of Wheat Tiara.